sujayk96/fetchReceipt/README.md

 Flask web service to generate ID fo valid receipt and calculate the reward points for the receipts based on business logic.

+## Test cases can be found on https://github.com/fetch-rewards/receipt-processor-challenge page's readme..

 ## Table of Contents

 - [Installation](#installation)